ILokalin/rslang/src/service/DataController/README.md

 ```

 **statisticsAnswer**
-results of records - see above at `setUserStatistics`
+results of records - see above at `getUserStatistics`
 This possibility take top 5 when saved current result game.

 ### getWords